John West, 2nd Earl De La Warr: Career

 In 1746, West entered the army as an ensign in the 3rd Infantry Guards, rising to Lt.-Col., with the 1st Troop of Horse Guards 1755 and to colonel in 1758.
 From 1760 to 1761, he served as aide-de-camp to the King George III and was promoted to major general in 1761.
 In 1761, West's father was created Earl De La Warr and Viscount Cantelupe, enabling West to use the latter as a courtesy title.
 From 1761 to 1766, Cantelupe was Vice to Chamberlain to Queen Charlotte and he was Captain and Colonel of the 1st Troop Horse Grenadier Guards from 1763 to 1766.

 After inheriting his father's titles in 1766, he became Master of the Horse to Queen Charlotte and Captain and Colonel of His Majesty's Own Troop of Horse Guards, serving in both roles until his death in 1777.
 In 1768, he became Lord Chamberlain to Queen Charlotte and in 1770, he was promoted to lieutenant general of the British Army.

 Personal life

-On 8 August 1756, West married Mary Wynyard (died 1784), daughter of the late Lieutenant-General John Wynyard and the former Catherine Allestrec.
+On 8 August 1756, West married Mary Wynyard (d.
+1784), daughter of Lt.-Gen. John Wynyard and the former Catherine Allestrec.
 Together, they were the parents of two daughters and three sons, including: